Access to health care using digital technology

 If you are interested in a Telehealth appointment speak to your local healthcare provider or contact our team to see if telehealth is right for your situation.

 To take part in a telehealth video call, you will require:

 - An email address

 - An up-to-date computer, iPad, tablet or smartphone

-- The latest version of Google Chrome browser installed or if you are using an iPad or iPhone, the Healthdirect Video Call app installed
+- The latest version of Chrome, FireFox or Safari web browser installed or if you are using an iPad or iPhone, the Healthdirect Video Call app installed

 - A device with a camera, microphone and audio output (speakers/headphones)

 - A quiet spot to have your consultation

 Don’t worry if you don’t have internet access or are uncomfortable with video technology as support can be arranged through your local health service or GP clinic.